codemechanic/oscar-sysex-grammar/README.md

 ## New Tauntek firmware and hardware

-Bob Grieb from [Tauntek](http://tauntek.com) has developed an updated operating system and [MIDI daughter board](http://tauntek.com/OSCar.htm) that add new features as well as improving the reliability of the OSCar synthesizer.
-Settings for the new features have been stored in some of the unused bits of the Voice Program (patch) data.
-A benefit of this approach is that Voice Programs stored with new settings are backwards compatible with earlier OSCar firmware revisions.
-If you're running an older version of the OSCar operating system and do not have the daughterboard installed, these new features will simply be unavailable and load normally.
+Bob Grieb from [Tauntek](http://tauntek.com) has developed an updated operating system and [MIDI daughter board for the OSCar synthesizer](http://tauntek.com/OSCar.htm) that add new features and improve its reliability.
+Settings for the new features have been stored in the unused bits of the Voice Program (patch) data.
+The benefit to this approach is that Voice Programs stored with new settings take up the same amount of space and are backwards compatible with earlier OSCar firmware revisions.
+If you're running an older version of the OSCar firmware and do not have the new daughterboard installed, settings for the new features will simply be ignored.

-**Tauntek improvements**
+**Improvements:**
 1. Reliable power cycling and settings retention.
 	* MIDI channel and settings are preserved when the power is turned off.
-	* Powering on and off no longer randomly corrupts the RAM.
+	* Powering cycling no longer corrupts the RAM.
 	* RAM is checked and initialized if contents have been lost, and the factory patch bank is then loaded.
 2. MIDI CC reception added for all front panel controls except volume.
 3. LFO modulations to Oscillator 1 can be enabled/disabled.
 This new setting is saved in the patch data.